csc-training/geocomputing_course/materials/partitions.md

 # Partitions

 A **partition** is a set of compute nodes, grouped logically.
 Resource limitations for a job are defined by the partition (or queue) the job is submitted to.
-The limitations affect the **maximum run time, the amount of memory, and the number of available CPU/GPU cores** (which are called CPUs in Slurm).
+The limitations affect the **maximum run time, the amount of memory, and the number of available CPU/GPU cores**.
 In addition, partitions may also define default resources that are automatically allocated for jobs, if nothing has been specified.

 **Jobs should be submitted to the partition that best matches the required resources.** That way, as few resources as possible are blocked and another user with a higher demand in memory can run a job earlier.
 Of course, other considerations may also influence the choice of a partition.